-Bethany J. Gaffka, PhD, is an Assistant Professor in the Division of Child Behavioral Health and Department of Pediatrics and Communicable Diseases at the University of Michigan.
+Bethany J. Gaffka, PhD, is an Assistant Professor in the Division of Developmental Behavioral Pediatrics and Department of Pediatrics and Communicable Diseases at the University of Michigan.
 Dr. Gaffka earned her bachelor’s degree from Bates College and her doctoral degree in Clinical Psychology from the University of Maine.
 She completed her internship in pediatric psychology at the University of Florida, and then completed a specialized fellowship in pediatric obesity intervention and research at the University of Florida in 2007.
 Dr. Gaffka currently serves as the Associate Director for Psychological Services at C.S.
 Mott Children’s Hospital Pediatric Comprehensive Weight Management Center at the University of Michigan.
 Her clinical interests include the behavioral treatment of pediatric obesity, assessment and treatment of psychological comorbidities influencing pediatric obesity, and behavioral health interventions for youth with chronic illness.
 Dr. Gaffka’s research focuses on evaluating weight management treatment outcomes, mechanisms by which parents influence child weight status during participation in a pediatric weight management program, barriers to long term retention in weight management intervention, and psychosocial predictors of weight status change.
 Dr. Gaffka is funded by the American Heart Association Midwest Affiliate to implement and evaluate a parent-based obesity intervention for parents of obese preschoolers attending Head Start.
 Dr. Gaffka is a member of The Obesity Society, American Heart Association, American Psychological Association, and Society of Pediatric Psychology.
 Dr. Gaffka also participates on several subcommittees with the Children’s Hospital Association’s FOCUS on a Fitter Future.